pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

         consistent with efficiency and greatest possible centralization of information and diffusion from the center.

-Research for Second Paper {#research-for-second-paper}
+Research for Second Paper
 -------------------------

 ### Mill on the Moral Right to Free Expression of Thought by J.P.
-Day {#mill-on-the-moral-right-to-free-expression-of-thought-by-j.p.-day}
+Day

 1. That there ought to be an absolute freedom and sentiment on all subjections.